rahulp7801/wealthwise/README.md

 ## Contribute and Collaborate

 We are currently not accepting any contributions at this time.
 Please **do not** fork our repository.
+If you do, you **must** credit us in your repository and app.

 ## Support and Assistance